 In its early years, the city faced several major disasters.
 In 1860, most of the business section of Black River Falls was destroyed by a major fire.
 The city faced another major disaster in October of 1911 when two upstream dams on the Black River failed.
 Flood waters destroyed the majority of the downtown business district.
 The flood waters from this event created the landscape of the existing business core area.
 In the years following the 1911 flood, the downtown was reconstructed with masonry structures, many of which form the city’s current downtown building stock.

 Once more, the downtown buildings were constructed at the same location that attracted the first visionaries in 1839.
 Today it remains the small town so often written about in the reminiscence of the heartland country.
+In February of 2021, the Wisconsin Historical Society placed the Black River Falls Commercial Historic District (Black River Falls, Jackson County) on the State Register of Historic Places.

 Contact our downtown association at (715) 284-2503 for further details regarding the many historic buildings and business of Black River Falls, Wisconsin.